tomer1983/swagger2mcp/README.md

 **Transform OpenAPI/Swagger specifications into [Model Context Protocol (MCP)](https://modelcontextprotocol.io/) servers instantly.**

 > 🚀 **Swagger2MCP** is a powerful tool ensuring LLMs can securely and accurately interact with your APIs.
-Upload a schema or crawl a documentation site, and get a fully functional, type-safe MCP server in seconds.
+Upload a schema or crawl a documentation site, and get a fully functional, type-safe MCP server.

 ![Swagger2MCP Home Dashboard](./docs/assets/screenshot-home.png)